Skip to main content

 AFFORDABLE & EXPERIENCED BANKRUPTCY ATTORNEY

-A Chapter 13 attorney may be the solution you’re looking for if you’ve hit a financial wall and are uncertain of what to do next.
+A Chapter 13 attorney may be the solution you are looking for if you have hit a financial wall and are uncertain about what to do next.
 Chapter 13 bankruptcy has provided many families with a fresh start and a brighter future.

 Bills are piling up.
 Harassing creditors keep calling, demanding payments you cannot possibly make.
 You are at risk of losing your home.

 What can you do?
 What are your options?
-One alternative is to file Chapter 13 bankruptcy.
-While bankruptcy may seem an extreme choice, this form of legal protection can provide space for you to regroup, reorganize and save your assets.
+One alternative is to file for Chapter 13 bankruptcy.
+While bankruptcy may seem an extreme choice, this form of legal protection can allow you to regroup, reorganize and save your assets.

-Chapter 13 bankruptcy offers debt relief by creating a repayment plan that you can live with.
-No more staying up late at night with worry, wondering how you’re going to face another day.
-Instead, you get to keep your house and car and other assets, establish a monthly pay-back plan that is manageable for you, and move forward with your life.
+Chapter 13 bankruptcy offers debt relief by creating a repayment plan with which you can live.
+No more staying up late at night with worry, wondering how you will face another day.
+Instead, you get to keep your house and car and other assets, establish a manageable monthly pay-back plan for you, and move forward with your life.

-If this sounds like an ideal next step for you, contact the Chapter 13 attorneys at Bunch & Brock at (859) 254-5522 for an initial consultation about your situation.
-You’ll be glad you did!
+If this sounds like an ideal next step for you, contact the Chapter 13 attorneys at Bunch & Brock at (859) 469-4821 for an initial consultation about your situation.
+You will be glad you did!

 GET IN TOUCH

-Often called “wage earner” bankruptcy, Chapter 13 bankruptcy is for people who have a steady source of income but may be overwhelmed by debt payment obligations.
+Often called “wage earner” bankruptcy, Chapter 13 bankruptcy is for people with a steady income source but may be overwhelmed by debt payment obligations.
 Falling behind on mortgage payments is a common scenario in this circumstance.
-One of the most significant benefits of filing for Chapter 13 is that it halts foreclosure proceedings and offers you a chance to keep your family in your home.
+One of the most significant benefits of filing for Chapter 13 is that it halts foreclosure proceedings and offers a chance to keep your family in your home.
 It removes the threat of upheaval and eliminates the need to find a different place to live.

 Chapter 13 bankruptcy allows you to repay a portion of your debt via a court-approved repayment plan.
-Following successful completion of the repayment plan, all remaining eligible debt is discharged.
-This means some credit card debt, department store debt and loans will be eliminated for good.
+Following the successful completion of the repayment plan, all remaining eligible debt is discharged.
+This means some credit card debt, department store debt, and loans will be eliminated.

 Advantages of Chapter 13 Bankruptcy

-When you file for Chapter 13 bankruptcy protection, you put an immediate end to litigation, wage garnishment and other forms of harassment.
+When you file for Chapter 13 bankruptcy protection, you immediately end the litigation, wage garnishment, and other forms of harassment.
 You can take time to assess your situation and focus on restructuring debt.
 Working with a Chapter 13 attorney allows you the opportunity to repay your debts under better conditions and at lower interest rates.

-If you have missed payments and are at risk for foreclosure, Chapter 13 gives you a chance to catch up.
-Reorganization allows you to keep your home and other property, including nonexempt assets, such as collectables and recreational vehicles.
+If you have missed payments and are at risk for foreclosure, Chapter 13 allows you to catch up.
+Reorganization allows you to keep your home and other property, including nonexempt assets like collectibles and recreational vehicles.

-The focus of Chapter 7 bankruptcy is liquidation of assets, which means a court-appointed Trustee sells all of your nonexempt property to pay creditors.
-Chapter 7 is for individuals and business owners who do not have enough disposable income (and assets) to qualify for Chapter 13.
-After a Chapter 7 case is discharged, all qualifying debts are dismissed; if there is not enough to pay all creditors off, some receive nothing.
+The focus of Chapter 7 bankruptcy is the liquidation of assets, which means a court-appointed Trustee sells all of your nonexempt property to pay creditors.
+Chapter 7 is for individuals and business owners who need more disposable income (and assets) to qualify for Chapter 13.
+After a Chapter 7 case is discharged, all qualifying debts are dismissed; some receive nothing if there is not enough to pay all creditors off.

 In contrast, Chapter 13 is a “reorganization” bankruptcy, which provides relief from creditor harassment while you determine a workable payment plan.
 The goal is to allow you to keep your property and let creditors collect at least a partial repayment.
-In some cases, you can reduce the balance on an upside-down home or car loan to the current market value of the property.
-It is also possible to discharge a second or third mortgage lien against your house.
+In some cases, you can reduce the balance on an upside-down home or car loan to the property’s current market value.
+Discharging a second or third mortgage lien against your house is also possible.

 Satisfying a Repayment Plan